| Technician Engine Analysis ChecklistBy: Scott

 the engine fails to engage in reverse during docking the results can

+be boat damage or worse.
 Begin by feeling for play in the shifting linkage.
 Move the controls

 through all possible motions feeling for “hard” spots.
 Does